tapascript/full-stack-vibe-to-prod/README.md

-# full-stack-vibe-to-prod
+# Full-Stack With React, Node.js, SQL, NO-SQL, and Tanstack

 This repository contains the source code for the YouTube Playlist: Vibe Coding to Production Ready.

 Learn Full-Stack Engineering on [tapaScript](https://youtube.com/tapasadhikary).
-It is to take you from the Beginner to an Expert Full Stack developer with all fundamentals and projects.
+It is to take you from a beginner to an expert full-stack developer with all fundamentals and projects.

 ## 🫶 Support